 When we moved into our new home, my in-laws brought a couple of mattresses on their first visit - and from then on they would turn up to our home whenever it suited them, sometimes staying for weeks at a time.

-I didn’t mind that they were too enjoying their grandchild, but I slowly started to feel claustrophobic on their visits.
+I didn’t mind that they were too enjoying their grandchild, but I slowly started to feel claustrophobic during their visits.